-Advisory: Successful completion of ESL 172 or appropriate score on ESL Placement Test.
+Advisory: Successful completion with C or better of ESL-172 or appropriate score on ESL Placement Test.

 This course is designed to help high-advanced level ESL students become aware of common language problems in writing and learn effective strategies for reducing sentence- and discourse-level errors.
 This course will provide students with proofreading and editing practice, along with review and clarification of complex areas of English grammar.